 But frequently, the perception of good and bad in sales can so often be viewed narrowly, based on how much one person ‘brings in’ to the business.

-There are other costs which are regularly forgotten about, tangible and intangible, that actually mean the ‘bad’ sales guy provides the
+There are other costs which are regularly forgotten about, tangible and intangible, that actually mean the ‘bad’ sales guy provides the best value for money to the business.

 Look deeper, see further.